mtlynch/mtlynch.io/content/retrospectives/2023/04/index.md

 - **Result**: Our 3PL vendor has been fulfilling Power Connector orders for three weeks.
 - **Grade**: A

-There were a few hiccups to work through, but the transition process went about how I expected.
+There were a rough edges to smooth out, but we successfully transitioned our first product.

 ### Present at [NERD Summit 2023](https://nerdsummit.org/)